asaldelkhosh/Line-Recommendation/README.md

 </p>

 ### What is SFU ?
-SFU stands for Selective Forwarding Unit.
+SFU stands for **Selective Forwarding Unit**.
 Also known in the specifications as SFM (Selective Forwarding Middlebox).
 At times, the term is used to describe a type of video routing device, while at other times it will be used to indicate the support of routing technology and not a specific device.